-In contrast to various learning approaches such as SVM, CART which develop a single learner from training data, ensemble methods train multiple base learners and combine them [29] to improve generalizability over a single estimator.
-Therefore, weak learners (base learners) can be boosted to strong learner [51] in a ensemble method.
-The set of base learners in an ensemble are developed from a individual learning algorithm which can be decision tree, SVM, or other kinds of learning algorithms.
-Researches [52] show that ensemble methods are usually significantly more accurate than individual learning methods
+In contrast to many ML approaches such as SVM and CART (which develop a single learner from training data), ensemble methods train multiple base learners and combine them [29] to improve generalizability over a single estimator.
+Therefore, weak learners (base learners) can be boosted to become strong learner [51] in an ensemble method.
+The base learners in an ensemble were developed from an individual learning algorithm such as decision tree, SVM, or other kinds of learning algorithms.
+Breiman [52] showed that ensemble methods are usually more accurate than individual learning methods